Fall 2023

 EPIDEMIOLOGY

-EPI 304-010 | CRN 43935 | TR 1335-1450 |3 cr. | On-Campus Required | Pre-req POPH 002
+EPI 104-010 | CRN: 44890 | TR | 1:35-2:50p | Class On-Campus Only | 3 cr. | Pre–req POPH 002

-Instructor: Russell McIntire
+Instructor: McIntire, Russell

 Chronic Disease Epidemiology

-This course explores the epidemiology of common chronic diseases, including cardiovascular, cancer, metabolic, musculoskeletal, neurologic and others.
+Course Description: This course explores the epidemiology of common chronic diseases, including cardiovascular, cancer, metabolic, musculoskeletal, neurologic and others.
 Major risk factors include tobacco use, diet and nutrition, physical inactivity, and alcohol use.
 For each chronic disease we will review the significance of the chronic disease by describing the health disparities across various demographic groups as well as discuss the major risk factors attributed to the disease.
 Finally, students will critique evidence-based interventions from the published literature.

 POPULATION HEALTH